fsziegler/Configurations/Git Guide.md

  * `git add -n` does not change the repo index, shows what would happen if `git add .` is run.

  * `git diff` does not change the repo index, shows what would happen if `git add .` is run.
- * `git diff` tells what has changed since the last checkpoint.
+ * `git diff` tells what has changed since the last checkpoint in the index.
- * `git diff head` shows what’s changed since the last commit.
+ * `git diff head` shows what’s changed since the last commit in the repo.
- * `git checkout .` reverts to the last checkpoint.
+ * `git checkout .` reverts to the last checkpoint in the index.
  * `git checkout head .` reverts to the last commit.
  * `git stash` operates on the changes since the last commit.
  * `git checkout -m -b` operates on the changes since the last commit.